Hugo Chávez: First presidential term: 2 February 1999 – 10 January 2001

 Chávez's presidential inauguration took place on 2 February 1999.
 He deviated from the usual words of the presidential oath when he took it, proclaiming: "I swear before God and my people that upon this moribund constitution I will drive forth the necessary democratic transformations so that the new republic will have a Magna Carta befitting these new times".
-Freedom in Venezuela suffered following "the decision of President Hugo Chávez, ratified in a national referendum, to abolish congress and the judiciary, and by his creation of a parallel government of military cronies".
 Soon after being established into office, Chávez spent much of his time attempting to abolish existing checks and balances in Venezuela.
 He appointed new figures to government posts, adding leftist allies to key positions and "army colleagues were given a far bigger say in the day-to-day running of the country".
-For instance, he put Revolutionary Bolivarian Movement-200 founder Jesús Urdaneta in charge of the National Directorate of Intelligence and Prevention Services and made Hernán Grüber Ódreman, one of the 1992 coup leaders, governor of the Federal District of Caracas.
+For instance, he put Revolutionary Bolivarian Movement-200 founder Jesús Urdaneta in charge of the National Directorate of Intelligence and Prevention Services and made Hernán Grüber Odremán, one of the 1992 coup leaders, governor of the Federal District of Caracas.
 His critics referred to these government officials as the "Boliburguesía" or "Bolivarian bourgeoisie", and highlighted that it "included few people with experience in public administration".
 The number of his immediate family members in Venezuelan politics also led to accusations of nepotism.
 Chávez appointed businessman Roberto Mandini president of the state-run oil company Petroleos de Venezuela.